JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Winter.md

 ## English first

-by Josephe DeCosmo, Boynton Beach, FL
+by _Josephe DeCosmo_, Boynton Beach, FL

 In the opening paragraphs of the Urantia papers, we are told that English was chosen by the Orvonton Revelatory Commission as the language-vehicle for the fifth epochal revelation: “Our mandate admonishes us to make every effort to convey our meanings by using the word symbols of the English tongue” (F:0.1).